 I was on the job market in the Fall of 2019 and the Spring of 2020.
 I submitted over 280 job applications to universities, governments, companies, think tanks, and grant agencies.
-After some interviews, job talks, and a few offers, I thought that I would share my experience here.
+After some interviews, job talks, and a few offers, I thought that I would share my experience here (and in this video conversation).
 If at any point you have questions, then feel free to contact me on your platform of choice; I’ll see if I can answer your question in a future post.
 Today’s post visualizes data about the job market process from application submission to job offer.

 Job Market Breakdown